 For example, John might take a screenshot of something Sarah shared in a private Snapchat conversation.
 He may share it to a private Facebook group of which Sarah is not a member.
 That screenshot could spread through the school and result in Sarah being bullied over its contents.

 Or perhaps an anonymous Twitter user publishes concocted stories about someone they intend to harm.
 In one high-profile example, Justin Bieber claims he has been the victim of Twitter defamation.
-He has filed suit against two Twitter users who accused him of sexual assault.
+He has filed suit against two internet users who accused him of sexual assault on twitter.